scrambldchannel/https-scrambldchannel.github.io-/content/pages/TI Process Codes.md

 Title: TI Process Codes
 slug: ti-process-codes

 These are the codes I've found when analysing a batch of TI Process ```.pro``` files.
-They are listed in the order they seem to appear in the pro files. ```Multiline``` indicates that a code's values may span multiple lines and ```Multiline with keys``` is the same but with each value is prefixed with a key.
+They are listed in the order they seem to appear in the pro files. ```Multiline``` indicates that a code's values may span multiple lines and ```Multiline with keys``` is the same but where each value is prefixed with a key containing the variable / parameter name they correspond to.

 | Code | Name         | Multiline        | Multiline with keys |
 |------|--------------|------------------|---------------------|